 Fellows are in residence at Harvard University for a period of four months, or one academic semester.
 During this time in residence, they are expected to reside in the Boston/Cambridge area.
 Fellows have to be free of their regular commitments so they can devote themselves full-time to the work outlined in their proposal.
 The program will provide: housing in the Boston/Cambridge area; 1 roundtrip, economy class ticket to/from Harvard University; office space; a monthly stipend; and access to courses and other resources at Harvard University during the fellowship period.
 Fellows are responsible for arranging health insurance for themselves and dependents in advance of the start of the program and are required to setup a US bank account while in residence.

 Upon returning to their home institutions, fellows will be required to submit regular progress reports, execute all elements of their 18 month development plan, and will be expected to mentor trainees at their home institutions as well as future LEAD Fellowship awardees.

-The Women in Global Health LEAD fellowship program will be led jointly by:Professor Ana Langer Professor of the Practice of Public Health Director, Women and Health Initiative Harvard T.H.
+The Global Health Women LEAD fellowship program will be led jointly by:Professor Ana Langer Professor of the Practice of Public Health Director, Women and Health Initiative Harvard T.H.
 Chan School of Public Health Professor Ashish Jha Dean for Global Strategy at the Harvard T.H.
 Chan School of Public Health K.T.
-Li Professor of Global Health Director, Harvard Global Health Institute Professor Ingrid Katz Assistant Professor in Medicine, Harvard Medical School Associate Physician, Department of Medicine, Brigham and Women's Hospital Associate Faculty Director, Harvard Global Health Institute
+Li Professor of Global Health Director, Harvard Global Health Institute Professor Ingrid Katz Assistant Professor in Medicine, Harvard Medical School Associate Physician, Department of Medicine, Brigham and Women's Hospital Associate Faculty Director, Harvard Global Health Institute Kathryn Kempton Amaral Director of Operations, Research and Education Harvard Global Health Institute